 Why is it always that entrée’s cooked on a Smithville grill just tastes so much better?
-Maybe it’s the crisp exterior air, or maybe it’s the know-how of the innumerable other grilling techniques, or just maybe it’s no mess in the kitchen?
+Maybe it’s the crisp yard air, or maybe it’s the know-how of the innumerable other grilling techniques, or just maybe it’s no mess in the kitchen?
 Whatever your motive for grilling, cooking outside is more than just grilling anymore - grilling is delightful!

 Preserve Your Grill

-So you’ve devoted yourself in a nice grill and why would you not want to spend a any of your time to protect your grill by ensuring it stays clean?
+So you’ve devoted yourself in a nice grill and why would you not need to spend a any of your time to protect your grill by ensuring it stays clean?
 Grates should be brushed totally after every use.
-After all, who wants to grill on a greasy grill?
+After a while, who wants to grill on a greasy grill?
 There are countless kinds of products on the market to clean your grate, but undoubtedly any decent grill brush will work – cushy bristle or nylon brushes will work too.
 If you want to use a stainless steel or brass wire brush, double-check that it is ok to use on your grill grates by the manufacturer in advance before using it on your grill.

 Clean Your Grill While It's Still Hot